COMBINE-lab/alevin-paper-pipeline/benchmark_pipeline/readme.md

 Pipeline will run in the outer directory (i.e. witin the alevin-paper repo).
 Outputs can be added to the github.

 How to run
 ------
-*Note*: We are very actively developing the pipeline, if you face any issue while replicating the pipeline please raise an issue in this repo.
+*****Note**: We are very actively developing the pipeline, if you face any problem while replicating the pipeline please raise an issue in this repo.

 ```
 # CGAT-core requires these python libraries to be installed before installing it